Classical & Roman in Limerick 2018

 The Han Chariotry were looking to form a battle line to receive the imminent Bactrian charge but the sheer numbers of enemy forces had already started to overwhelm them as Bactrian horsemen inched round the flanks of the somewhat limited Chinese left wing command.

-As the streets of Limerick filled with laughter for the festival of Mrs Doyle's fried Potatoes, the Bactrians went in, impressing the Chinese at close quarters with their excellent painting quality.
+Urging themselves forward with thoughts of Father Jack's candle-lighting dark and curly nasal hair, the Bactrians went in, impressing the Chinese at close quarters with their excellent painting quality.
 The Han General could see that only bad things would happen on this flank, and had pushed the levy infantry forwards in a vain attempt to save the main battle line of infantry from being clattered, at least for a couple more turns.

 L'Art de la Guerre hint - ADLG games are fast and brutal, and often will be decided inside 7-9 turns.
 Delaying the enemy from contacting your Heavy Troops in a disadvantageous matchup, even for a turn or two, can make all the difference between them being alive or wiped out by the time the game reaches its end phase